Overview

 Siamsa Tíre – National Folk Theatre

-Nestled within the park’s grounds, Siamsa Tíre presents a rotating programme of Irish music, dance and storytelling.
-Performances run from May to September and provide an authentic cultural experience without leaving the park.
+Set within the park’s tree-lined grounds, Siamsa Tíre is Ireland’s National Folk Theatre.
+From May to September, the venue presents a rotating programme of traditional Irish music, dance, and storytelling.
+It provides an authentic cultural experience that complements the park’s outdoor atmosphere.

 Statues & Monuments